mattcroat/joy-of-code/posts/learn-svelte/learn-svelte.md

 <div class={['transition-transform', { '-rotate-90': open }]}>👈️</div>
 ```

-You can also use [data attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/How_to/Use_data_attributes) to make the transition state more explicit, instead of using a bunch of classes:
+Also consider using [data attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/How_to/Use_data_attributes) for explicit transition states for easier orchestration, instead of using a bunch of classes:

 ```svelte:App.svelte {2,5,12-14,16-18}
 <script lang="ts">